About

 Artist Statement

 Using charcoal ensures that my presence is visible in the work.
-Charcoal demands a close physical connection to the artwork, with a productive workday resulting in dust all over my hands and smudged on my forearms, face, and neck.
-These qualities of charcoal reflect the closeness I feel to my subjects and the moments of touch and engagement they are experiencing in the drawings.
-The mark of a charcoal stick reflects how impermanent a moment truly is — rarely ever are people able to recall the past exactly as it happened.
-Creating these drawings helps to elevate these moments to something that demands attention and immortalization.
-The inclusion of both large format pieces and smaller pieces echoes the feeling of trust that results from an accumulation of intimate moments.
-Without the smaller gestures, such as holding hands, braiding hair, or cooking a meal for a loved one, the larger moments of affection are not as meaningful.
-People do not seek out others to use as rest without a build-up of these smaller moments.
+It demands a close physical connection to the artwork, with a productive workday resulting in dust all over my hands and smudged on my forearms, face, and neck.
+The process of using charcoal mirrors the intimacy that my subjects are experiencing in the drawings.
+The dust of the charcoal reflects how impermanent a moment truly is.
+Creating these drawings helps to elevate these experiences to something that demands immortalization and attention.
+Both the large and small pieces echo the feeling of trust that results from an accumulation of intimate gestures.
+Without smaller gestures, such as holding hands, braiding hair, or preparing a meal for a loved one, the larger demonstrations of affection are not as meaningful.
+People do not seek out others to use as rest without a build-up of these smaller interactions.
+Through these works, I aim to communicate the humble qualities of familial affection, and the imprints that touch and emotional surrender leave on the soul.